 Step Five Set hollowed squash on a cutting board.

-Step Six Cut in half crosswise.
+Step Six Cut the squash in half crosswise.

 Step Seven Cut the top half into planks lengthwise.